elevateforhumanity/fix2/content/courses/cna/README.md

 | Module 12 | 📝 Outline only | TBD |
 | Module 13 | 📝 Outline only | TBD |

-**Note:** Modules 3-13 require detailed content development following the same comprehensive format as Modules 1-2.
+**Note:** Modules 1-6 are fully detailed with comprehensive content.
+Modules 7-13 have complete outlines ready for detailed content development.